 There will be approximately 50 points worth of homework and quizzes, possibly unannounced, throughout the semester.
 These will be used to ensure that students are keeping up with the reading, the lectures, and the lab.

-Each exam is worth 100 points and will be closed book, open notes.
+Each exam is worth 100 points and will be closed book, closed notes.
 Semester exams are 50 minutes long; the final exam will be two hours long and comprehensive.
 Please bring paper, calculator, pencil(s) and eraser to the exam.

 Grades (and other information) will be distributed electronically to student UI e-mail addresses periodically throughout the semester.
 Grades will be calculated using the traditional scale (90%=A, 80%=B, etc.).